seanwarren/bioimageconvert/README.txt

     both - sets pixels below the threshold to lowest possible value and above or equal to highest

--tile                 - tilte the image and store tiles in the output directory, ex: -tile 256 argument defines the size of the tiles in pixels tiles will be created based on the outrput file name with inserted L, X, Y, where    L - is a resolution level, L=0 is native resolution, L=1 is 2x smaller, and so on    X and Y - are tile indices in X and Y, where the first tile is 0,0, second in X is: 1,0 and so on  ex: '-o my_file.jpg' will produce files: 'my_file_LLL_XXX_YYY.jpg'
+-tile                 - tile the image and store tiles in the output directory, ex: -tile 256 argument defines the size of the tiles in pixels tiles will be created based on the outrput file name with inserted L, X, Y, where    L - is a resolution level, L=0 is native resolution, L=1 is 2x smaller, and so on    X and Y - are tile indices in X and Y, where the first tile is 0,0, second in X is: 1,0 and so on  ex: '-o my_file.jpg' will produce files: 'my_file_LLL_XXX_YYY.jpg'

+  Providing more arguments will instruct extraction of embedded tiles with -tile SZ,XID,YID,L ex: -tile 256,2,4,3
+    SZ: defines the size of the tile in pixels
+    XID and YID - are tile indices in X and Y, where the first tile is 0,0, second in X is: 1,0 and so on    L - is a resolution level, L=0 is native resolution, L=1 is 2x smaller, and so on

 -transform            - transforms input image, ex: -transform fft
     chebyshev - outputs a transformed image in double precision